prisma-collective/docs/docs/collaborators/communities of practice/Holochain/HoloFuel Use Case.md

 ## **Holochain-Based Multi-Unit Value Tracking**

-We would like to use [[Holochain]]'s agent-centric architecture and multi-unit implementation to implement a multi-unit value tracking system that allows us to honor, validate, and exchange different types of contributions while maintaining a decentralized, peer-led approach.
+We would like to use [[Holochain]]'s agent-centric architecture and multi-unit implementation to implement a value tracking system that allows us to honor, validate, and exchange different types of contributions while maintaining a decentralized, peer-led approach.

-Part of the facilitation and evaluation design for each action learning journey is  This system doesn't reduce value to a single metric but preserves the rich diversity of gifts that flow through our ecosystem.
+Part of the facilitation and evaluation design for each action learning journey is a co-creation phase where the communities of place and practice involved in the co-design build a contextual framework of evaluation.
+Based on what is mutually valued, social norms, cultural practices and other phenomena, a contextual logic of valuation is built into the [evaluation system](e.
+Methodology).
+This system doesn't reduce value to a single metric but preserves the rich diversity of gifts that flow through our ecosystem.

 ## **Defining Value Units**

-Our ecosystem involves different types of contributions that sustain action-learning journeys.
-These can be categorized into three core service units:
+In general, the different types of contributions that sustain action-learning journeys can be categorized into three core service units.
+Each of these units

 - **Facilitation Units** (guiding sessions, conflict resolution, holding space)